Does the Portland Marathon qualify me for Boston?

 Where do event volunteers report?

 Volunteers should check in at the location designated by their team captain.
-Volunteers working in the Start/Finish area should check in at the volunteer sign in spot at SW 4th & Madison in downtown Portland.
+Volunteers working in the Start/Finish area should check in at the volunteer sign in spot at SW 4th & Main in downtown Portland.

 Are there showers or changing rooms after the Marathon?

-Will there be live results and the feature on the website known as RunPix?
+Will there be results and the feature on the website known as RunPix?

 Yes, these two features will return and will be on the home page of our website on event weekend.

 Where do I get my finisher’s medal and shirt?

 After you cross the finish line, you will pass through the finisher’s area to receive your medal, a rose, loads of food and drink, your finisher shirt, a pendant and an event coin.
-Remember, re-admittance to the finish area is not permitted.
+Remember, re-admittance to the finish area is not permitted so be sure to not miss any of your goodies.

 If I forget to pick up my finisher shirt, what do I do?

 Take a photocopy FRONT & BACK of your run/walk bib and write your name, address and shirt size on it.
-Mail to: Portland Marathon, Attn: Fulfillment, 1888 SW Madison, Portland OR, 97205.
+Mail to: Portland Marathon, Attn: Fulfillment, 200 SW Market St., Suite 1900, Portland OR, 97201.
 You must include a check or Money order (US funds only) for $10.00 for s&h.
+Sizes and color options cannot be guaranteed.

 Where can I get my Marathon post-race picture taken?

 Your pictures are taken on the course, at the finish line, and at the MarathonFoto victory stand located just before the finish area exit gate (after the food line along SW 4th Ave.).
 Your photos will be on our website after the event along with results.